 SSTV makes easy work of decoding SSTV messages.
 You can change modes, Phase and Skew on the fly.
 In this example, I decoded the eQSL of pirate radio station, Wolverine Radio.

-Global Tuners (Android/Free) This is a unique app that allows you to actively control remotely-linked receivers scattered across the globe.
+Global Tuners (Android/Free) Note that the Global Tuners app seems to have been deleted from the Google Play Store.
+This is a unique app that allows you to actively control remotely-linked receivers scattered across the globe.
 Whether you want to tune a receiver in France during your morning commute on the train, or if you’re a ham and want to check if your signal can be heard in Asia, Global Tuners can help.
 Click here for a recent post about Global Tuners.

-HF Weather Fax (iOS/Android; $9.99) A super-simple app for decoding HF weather fax transmissions on the fly.
+HF Weather Fax (iOS; $4.99/Android; $9.99) A super-simple app for decoding HF weather fax transmissions on the fly.
 Simply start the app and place your device in front of the radio speaker.

 SSTV (iOS; $2.99) As with HF Weather Fax, simply launch the app, and place it in front of your radio.
 You can even leave it unattended and it will decode and save the images automatically.
 Supports all major SSTV protocols.
 This is also the best app I’ve seen for decoding pirate radio eQSLs on the go!
 Though I have not personally tested it, Android users might wish to consider DroidSSTV (Android/$6.99) which allows you to receive and send SSTV images.